openstack/ironic/doc/source/contributor/dev-quickstart.rst

 Step 2: Install System Dependencies Locally
 --------------------------------------------

-This option will install RabbitMQ and MySQL on your local system.
+This step will install RabbitMQ and MySQL on your local system.
 This may not be desirable in some situations (eg, you're developing from a laptop and do not want to run a MySQL server on it all the time).